keenlychuang/gen-bus-test/README.md

-# gen-bus-test
+# RAG Chatbot for Document Processing

 Manus one-shot generated repository for RAG document processing
-# RAG Chatbot for Document Processing

 A lightweight Retrieval-Augmented Generation (RAG) chatbot for processing and querying Word documents, Excel files, and PDFs using Python 3.9, OpenAI API, LangChain, and Chroma.